scibeh/publicengagement/README.md

-# workshopdemo
+# Public Engagement Workshop
-This is a demonstration repository for SciBeh members to use if presenting the Wiki process to others.
+This is a repository to start collect resources teaching researchers how to handle public engagement in different spaces.